 • All entrants, as part of the provider's selection procedures, have taken part in a rigorous selection process designed to assess their suitability to teach.

-• As for all entrants beginning Initial Teacher Training, Early Years Initial Teacher Training applicants will now be required to have passed the Professional Skills Tests prior to entry.
+• As for all entrants beginning Initial Teacher Training, Early Years Initial Teacher Training applicants will now be required to have passed the numeracy and literacy Professional Skills Tests prior to entry.

 Professional skills tests

 The professional skills tests for trainee teachers are intended to ensure all teachers have a good grounding in the use of numeracy and literacy in the wider context of the professional role of the teacher, regardless of their specialism or intended teaching age range.
 The same expectations have to be met by all candidates, regardless of their previous qualifications.